miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 Therefore, several VAE models have been developed and trained, using different data layouts and architectures.

 [//]: # (network variations)
-The architecture of the networks employed in this series of experiments is heavily dependant on the data formats, which are described in section \ref{repr}.
+The architecture of the networks employed in this series of experiments is heavily dependant on the data formats, which are described in Section \ref{repr}.
 In particular, given different dimensionalities, the following applies:

 - 3D: HRTF patch, processed using 3D-convolutional layers; only the middle HRTF is reconstructed